Writing

 Spelling

-In EYFS and Year 1, we use the SFA phonics programme which builds to the Jungle Club Spelling program in Y2.
-These sessions are delivered daily.
+In EYFS and Year 1, we use the SFA phonics programme which builds to the Jungle Club Spelling program in Y2 and Y3.
+These sessions are delivered daily in KS1 and three times a week in Year 3.

-In KS2, from the academic year 2023, we have started to use the ‘Spelling Shed’ programme for the teaching of Spellings.
+From Year 4, we use the ‘Spelling Shed’ programme for the teaching of Spellings.
 This programme recaps on previous year’s spelling patterns and then introduces new patterns and sight words.

 These programmes are in line with the National Curriculum for phonics and spelling.
 Identified children receive extra phonics support through our Lightning Squad intervention.